 - Turn off the computer.
 Unplug it and hold in the power button for twenty seconds.
 Plug it back in and try booting again.

-- If you have an actual Windows Vista or Windows 7 disk (depending which is installed), try booting to the disk.
+If you have an actual Windows disk, try booting to the disk.
 You will see an option to perform a startup repair.
 Run that and see if Windows finds a problem.
 If it does, allow it to fix the problem, then reboot the machine.
 If you get a boot options screen following the reboot, choose “Start Windows Normally.”

 Solving Windows Failed To Start Error